BetterThanTomorrow/calva-docs/docs/debugger.md

     (recur (inc i))))
 ```

-Here the breakpoint is exactly in front of a form that contains as its last expression a `recur` which is not wrapped in a loop.
+Here the breakpoint is exactly in front of a form that contains as its last expression a `recur` which is wrapped in a loop.
 This breakpoint has no effect.
 This does not mean you cannot use the debugger with `loop`, it just means you have to set your debug statements more carefully.

 ### Loading the File and "Eval On Save"